Viral Video: Man Attacked And Harassed At Whataburger For Wearing ‘Make America Great Again’ Hat

 Business Insider has reached out to Whataburger, but the Texas-based chain did not immediately respond for comment.

-This is not the first time that Donald Trump supporters have been targeted and harassed for wearing ‘MAGA’ hats.
-Earlier this year, we reported on another young man who was threatened and intimated by Cheesecake Factory employees in Miami, Florida for wearing the same hat.
+This is not the first time that Donald Trump supporters have been targeted and harassed for wearing MAGA hats.
+Earlier this year, we reported on another young man who was threatened and intimated by Cheesecake Factory employees in Miami, Florida, for wearing the same hat.